-NBA Rumors: Gary Payton Claims LeBron James’ Son Has Enrolled In LA High School
+NBA Rumors: Gary Payton Claims LeBron James’ Son Has Enrolled In L.A.
+School

 While the Houston Rockets, Philadelphia 76ers, San Antonio Spurs and Boston Celtics have been rumored to also be potential suitors, NBA Hall of Famer Gary Payton dropped a bomb Monday to Black Sports Online that might suggest James already has made up his mind.

-Payton told Black Sports Online that James’ son, LeBron James Jr., already has committed to play at Sierra Canyon High School in Southern California.
+Payton said that James’ son, LeBron James Jr., already has committed to play at Sierra Canyon High School in Southern California.

 You can watch Payton drop the news in the video below: